singaltanmay/cineast-wiki/Getting-Started.md

 ## Building with Gradle

 Generate the API jar with `gradlew cineast-api:fatJar` or the Standalone jar with `gradlew cineast-runtime:fatJar`.
-You can then start Cineast using a config file with `java -jar cineast-api/build/libs/cineast-api-2.5-full.jar cineast.json` or run a command using the standalone version with `java -jar cineast-runtime/build/libs/cineast-runtime-2.5-full.jar cineast.json <command>`.
+You can then start Cineast using a config file with `java -jar cineast-api/build/libs/cineast-api-x.x-full.jar cineast.json` or run a command using the standalone version with `java -jar cineast-runtime/build/libs/cineast-runtime-x.x-full.jar cineast.json <command>`.

-## Inside an IDE
+## Building with an IDE

 Starting the API is done via the `org.vitrivr.cineast.api.Main` class, which takes one argument: the config file (e.g. `cineast.json`).
 Depending on the configuration, this launches the WS / Rest / Proto Endpoints.